I think we're up to audio sound by number one, number four.

 It's Tuesday, so it's not late enough in the week to have missed the opportunity.

-That's right.
+That's correct.

 So I want to extend to you the opportunity now.

-Not that you will, but if you want to just make something up here in your call, uh in addition to the other two points you want to make.
+Not that you will, but if you want to just make something up here in your call, in addition to the other two points you want to make.

 I would just kind of off the top of my head.

-Ah, we love calls like this.
+We love calls like that.

 Okay.

-Um my very best uh news voice.
+In my very best news voice.

-And this is the reason that she has not been around uh to counter comments to the contrary.
+And this is the reason that she has not been around to counter comments to the contrary.

-Really, and I've heard those stories.
+And I've heard those stories.

 Have you?

-Yes, I've been privy to the there are countless uh reasons being advanced for Mrs. Clinton having gone on hiatus.
+There are countless reasons being advanced for Mrs. Clinton having gone on hiatus.

 Yep.

-Now there's another reason, by the way, and it's just as valid, and maybe not more so.
+Now, there's another reason, by the way, and it's just as valid, and maybe not more so.

 There's something about Hillary Clinton's undeniable.